 All ISAW seminars and directed studies are designated with ‘controlled enrollment’.
-Once you have been given faculty approval, please email or visit the Academic Affairs department to request an access code for each desired course.
-For registration issues with courses taught outside of ISAW, please see the administrator for that department.
+Once you have been given faculty approval, email the Academic Affairs office to request an access code for each desired course.
+If registering for a directed study, the appropriate number of credits should be determined by the instructor before registering.
+To register for courses taught outside of ISAW, contact the administrator for that department.

 Students may enroll in up to 16 credits per semester.
 Enrollment over this amount requires approval from the DGS.
 Enrollment beyond 72 graduate credits must also be approved by the DGS.

 ISAW's tuition fellowship can only be applied to graduate-level courses that count towards the doctoral degree.
-Students who require courses only offered at the undergraduate level must fill out the ‘Tuition Remission for Undergraduate Skills’ form, available at gsas.nyu.edu/page/grad.pp.manual.
-Students may take up to 12 credits of these courses.
-Forms should be submitted to the Academic Affairs department when the student enrolls and will receive final approval from the GSAS Office of the Vice-Dean.
+Students who require courses only offered at the undergraduate level must apply for ‘Tuition Remission for Undergraduate Skills’.
+Students must contact the ISAW Academic Affairs department when they enroll in an undergraduate course so the appropriate paperwork can be submitted.
+Final approval will come from the GSAS Office of Academic Affairs.

 Students who have completed at least one year of graduate study (not necessarily at ISAW) may register for courses through the Inter-University Doctoral Consortium (IUDC).
 If you wish to register for a course in the consortium, please see the Academic Affairs office as soon as possible to process the paperwork, which can take up to two weeks.
-For more information on the program and the list of participating schools, please see the GSAS website at gsas.nyu.edu/page/grad.scholarlyprograms.interuniversitydoctoralconsortium.
+For more information on the program, the list of participating schools, and the registration form, please see the GSAS website at gsas.nyu.edu/page/grad.scholarlyprograms.interuniversitydoctoralconsortium.

-Before the beginning of their first semester, new students meet with a faculty committee to discuss their long-term academic plans, establish a course plan for the year, and to formulate their future committee.
-Students will then complete their first doctoral contract and submit it to the faculty committee for review.
-The final approved version should be sent to the Academic Affairs department.
+Before the beginning of their first semester, new students meet with the faculty to discuss their long-term academic plans, establish a course plan for the year, and to formulate the composition of their future committee.

 Committees will generally consist of three members and must have at least one ISAW faculty member who will serve as the student's advisor.
 The committee may change according to adjustments to the student’s course of study.

-First-year students will meet with their formal committees at the end of the fall and spring semesters.
+First-year students will meet with their committees again at the end of the fall and spring semesters.

-Continuing students normally meet with their committees once per year, at the end of the spring semester.
-Additional meetings may be held at the request of the student or the committee.
+Continuing students normally meet with their committees once per year at the end of the spring semester.

-All departures from the doctoral contract must be discussed and approved by the student’s committee if done outside the normal committee meeting timeline.
+All departures from the doctoral contract must be approved by the student’s committee and communicated to the Academic Affairs office if done outside the normal committee meeting/contract revision timeline.

 Students may apply for funds to travel to a conference, lecture, or other academic event that will aid them in their program of study.
-The application form, available on the ISAW website, must be submitted at least one month before travel.
-Preference will be given to students who will be presenting or otherwise participating in an academic event.
+Applications must be submitted at least one month before travel.
+When funds are limited, preference will be given to students who will be presenting or otherwise participating in an academic event and to students who have not had previous support.
 Please see the for further details.

-Student may apply for funds for summer language courses, or for similar acquisition of technical skills, that cannot be taken within NYU or consortium schools.
-The application, available on the ISAW website, must be submitted by February 1st each year.
-Please see the form for further details.
+Student may apply for funds for summer language courses, or for similar acquisition of technical skills, that cannot be taken within NYU or consortium schools. .
+Applications must be submitted by February 1st each year.
+Please see the for further details.
+Students requesting summer travel funding should submit the Travel Request Form (above) by the February 1st deadline as well.
+Funds are limited.

-Students wishing to extend their funding to a sixth year should submit a letter of request to their committee by March 31st outlining the current state of their dissertation and a plan for the coming year.
+Students wishing to extend their funding to a sixth year should submit a letter of request to their committee by March 31st outlining the current state of their dissertation and a work plan for the coming year, including anticipated deadlines for chapter reviews.
 The committee will evaluate the request and then make a recommendation to the faculty, who will render the final decision.

-Students planning on studying away from ISAW during the academic year must submit a formal request.
+Students planning on studying away from ISAW during the academic year must get the approval of their committee and of the DGS; they are required to submit a formal request.
 Please see the form for further details.

-Students are required to demonstrate reading ability in at least 4 languages (other than English) by the end of their second year.
+Students are required to demonstrate reading ability in at least 4 languages (other than English) relevant to their course of study by the end of their second year.
 This can be done one of three ways:

 - an ISAW-administered language exam (2 hours, dictionaries always allowed for modern languages and on a case-by-case basis for ancient languages)